Hinds (band)

-Hinds is a Spanish indie rock band from Madrid, formed in 2011, consisting of Carlotta Cosials (vocals, guitar), Ana García Perrote (vocals, guitar), Ade Martin (bass, backing vocals) and Amber Grimbergen (drums).
+Hinds is a Spanish indie rock band from Madrid, formed in 2011 by Carlotta Cosials (vocals, guitar) and Ana García Perrote (vocals, guitar).
 The original name of the band was Deers, but they changed it at the end of 2014 after a threat of legal action from the similarly named band The Dears.
-The group chose "Hinds", a word that means "female deers", as the new name of the band and officially implemented the name change on 7 January 2015.
+The group chose "Hinds", an English word of Germanic origin that means "does" or "female deers", as the new name of the band and officially implemented the name change on 7 January 2015.In 2014, Ade Martin (bass, backing vocals) and drummer Amber Grimbergen (drums) were added to the band and remained with the band until their departure in 2023.

-They have released three albums, one compilation LP and four singles.
+They have released four albums, one compilation LP, and numerous singles.
 Their first studio album, Leave Me Alone, was released on 8 January 2016, and their second studio album, I Don't Run, was released on 6 April 2018.
-The band's third studio album, The Prettiest Curse was released on 5 June 2020.
+The band's third studio album, The Prettiest Curse, was released on 5 June 2020.
+Their fourth studio album, Viva Hinds, their first album without Martin and Grimbergen, was released on 6 September 2024.

 History

 Duo

 Hinds started in 2011 as a duo called Deers, consisting of Carlotta Cosials and Ana García Perrote.
 After a break of a year and a half, the duo reformed in 2013.
 In March 2014, still as a duo, they recorded the tracks "Bamboo" and "Trippy Gum" and released both songs in Bandcamp as "Demo".
-The single was praised by music magazines including NME and by Paul Lester of The Guardian who chose Deers as "new band of the week" in September 2014, and by major musicians, such as Patrick Carney, The Pastels, and Bobby Gillespie.
+The single was praised by music magazines including NME and by Paul Lester of The Guardian, who chose Deers as "new band of the week" in September 2014, and by major musicians, such as Patrick Carney, The Pastels, and Bobby Gillespie.

 Four piece

-After releasing "Demo" the duo became a four piece, with close friend and former guitar player and singer Ade Martín on bass and the Netherlands-born Amber Grimbergen on drums.
+After releasing "Demo" the duo became a four piece, with close friend Ade Martín on bass and Netherlands-born Amber Grimbergen on drums.

 In May 2014, Deers won the "Make Noise Malasaña" festival contest and were rewarded with recording their second single "Barn" in Converse Rubber Tracks Studio in Berlin.
 In June 2014 Deers played London for the first time and the following month "Demo" was released on vinyl by the record labels Lucky Number Music (UK) and Mom + Pop Music (USA).
 Later in 2014 they also played Germany and France, amongst other countries, and supported The Libertines, The Vaccines and Black Lips.

 During this time they received positive reviews in Pitchfork, Pigeons and Planes, Gorilla vs. Bear, The Irish Times, Paste, and DIY.
 On 3 November 2014, they released the single "Barn" with the tracks "Castigadas en el granero" ("Punished in the Barn") and "Between Cans".
 Once again it was released by Lucky Number and was well received by the press.